Carrots Are Orange

 The book, appropriate for elementary-aged children, tells the true story of a young heroine in US history.
 Sybil is the daughter of an American patriot in the Revolutionary War.
 She gets word that the British are attacking Connecticut.

 So, she rides her horse, Star, through the night in Paul Revere fashion to gather the town to prepare for the attack.
 The illustrations are soft and inviting to the reader.
-The afterward contains additional detail on this heroine’s life that will be appreciated by educators.
+The afterward contains additional detail on this heroine’s life that educators will appreciate.

 Books about courage Stuarts Cape